 Auto Repair & Maintenance

-UCCI also offers a 9-month programme which takes you to Level II and III.
-You can then take an exam with the Institute of Motor Industry.
+UCCI also offers a 9–month programme that takes you to Level II and III.
+Students can then take a certification exam with the Institute of Motor Industry.

-The Superior Auto Training Program (SATP), is a not for profit programme which teaches Caymanian students the fundamentals of auto repair.
-Call Denise on (345) 949 9570 or email her on email@example.com for more information.
+The Superior Auto Training Program (SATP) is a not-for-profit programme that teaches Caymanian students the fundamentals of auto repair.
+Call Denise on (345) 949 9570 or email firstname.lastname@example.org for more information.